The Frontier of Western Civilization. Polish Émigré Scholars and the Imagination of Eastern Europe in Cold War America

 The beginnings of the Cold War posed a challenge to political decision makers in the United States: Until World War II Eastern Europe had been a marginal field of research in American academia.
 In order to overcome this lack of expertise, new institutes and research centers for Eastern European Studies were established and generously funded.
 Since there were only few domestic experts, émigré scholars from Eastern and Central Europe constituted a vital human resource in this field.
 Many émigré scholars gratefully accepted these career opportunities, but they did not confine themselves to the role of knowledge suppliers for American politics; in many cases they pursued an agenda of their own.
 Already during World War II Polish émigré scholars founded research institutions and created transnational networks in order to promote their own historical narratives and mental maps within the public spheres of the Western world.
 Drawing on the expanding research on the significance of migration for the production and circulation of knowledge and ideas, the project analyzes the role of Polish émigré scholars in the US as agents of a cultural transfer: What influence did they exert on the American image of Eastern Europe in the context of the Cold War?
 To what extent did they adopt, while assimilating into American society, ideas and knowledge from their new environment?
 How were the émigré scholars’ activities perceived in Poland before and after 1989?
 By pursuing these questions, the project contributes to a better understanding of the role of intellectual border crossers at the time of the Cold War and at the same time reflects on the epistemological question how the scholarly production of knowledge is shaped by the writer’s social context.

-2010–2013, B.A. studies in History and Political Science in Freiburg; 2014–2016, M.A. studies in Modern European History at the Humboldt University of Berlin and the University of Warsaw.
-2011–2016, scholarship holder of the The Studienstiftung des deutschen Volkes – German Academic Scholarship Foundation.
-2012/2013, student assistant at the Chair of Modern and Eastern European History of the University of Freiburg.
-In 2016, Master's thesis "'Détente' versus 'Solidarity'?
+2010–2013, B.A. studies in History and Political Science at the University of Freiburg; 2014–2016, M.A. studies in Modern European History at the Humboldt University of Berlin and the University of Warsaw.
+2011–2016, scholarship holder of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes).
+2012/13, student assistant at the Chair of Modern and East European History of the University of Freiburg.
+2016, Master's thesis "'Détente' versus 'Solidarity'?
 Media Representations and Political Resonances of the Polish Crisis 1980–1983 in the Federal Republic of Germany".
-Since December 2016, research assistant at the Institute for the Culture and History of the Germans in Northeastern Europe, Lüneburg; from April to September 2017 scholarship holder of the Humboldt Research Track Scholarship.
-Since November 2017, research associate and doctoral candidate at the Graduate School for East and Southeast European Studies.
+2016–2019, research assistant at the Institute for the Culture and History of the Germans in Northeastern Europe, Lüneburg; April to September 2017, recipient of the Humboldt Research Track Scholarship.
+Since November 2017, doctoral candidate at the Graduate School for East and Southeast European Studies.
 January to March 2020, Visiting PhD Scholar at the Department of History, Columbia University.
 Since August 2021, research assistant at the Department of History, University of Basel.

 - 2017 (April-September) Humboldt Research Track Scholarship of the Humboldt-Universität zu Berlin